The Commuter Ending, Explained

 In the end, Michael manages to save everyone by derailing the last cart from the rest of the train.
 When the train halts, cops surround them, and Michael’s former partner, Alex Murphy, is sent in to negotiate.
 While Michael tries to tell Murphy about the conspiracy, a sniper sets his eyes on Michael using Murphy’s tracker.

-On the train, while explaining things to Michale, Murphy says, “There’s no such thing as noble”—a phrase which Joanna had mentioned earlier.
+On the train, while explaining things to Michale, Murphy says, “There’s no such thing as noble”—a phrase that Joanna had mentioned earlier.
 Through this, Michael gets a hint that his former partner is also involved in the conspiracy.
 The two confront each other and fight it out, and that’s when Michale cleverly steals his tracker.
 In the end, when the sniper outside gets his order to kill, he accidentally shoots Murphy.
 After heading out of the train, Sofia gives her testimony to the cops, and Michael becomes a hero in everyone’s eyes.
 One of his senior officers even tells him that the police force needs loyal men like him.

 Who is Joanna?